hwpplayer1/hacker-how-to/README.md

-# A Guide for Hackers who wants to become a committer
+# A Guide for Hackers who want to become a committer

 ![Free Software](img/freesoftware1024x768.png)